 In looking at the history of U.S. military execution during World War II, this article explores the relationship between memory and psychological interference in the browser-based game Disavowed (2021).
 As an interesting example of the palimpsestuous negotiation between individual identity, narrativity, and cultural memory, Disavowed structures itself through the misremembering of an actual historical encounter.
 In such a way, it reconstructs a false history of events misconstrued within the memory of the game designer, put into dissonance with historical documentation of what “really happened” – an execution witnessed by tens of thousands of soldiers, but that seems largely erased from the record.
 The result is an interplay between the memories of veteran Theodore “Ted” Eaker, the public awareness of Private Eddie Slovik’s execution, and the journey to piece together what is a fractured, unreliable and racially problematic history of the practice of military execution.(CLICK THE IMAGE BELOW TO VIEW THE ARTICLE AS A PDF)

 This application represents a foray into interactive critical documentary, in this case looking at the history of U.S. military execution during World War II.
 As an interesting example of the palimpsestuous negotiation between individual identity, narrativity, and cultural memory, DISAVOWED structures itself through the misremembering of an actual historical encounter.
 In such a way, it reconstructs a false history of events misconstrued within the memory, put into dissonance with historical documentation of what “really happened” – an execution witnessed by tens of thousands of soldiers, but that seems largely erased from the record.
-The result is an interplay between the memories of a veteran, the public awareness of Private Eddie Slovik’s execution, and the journey to piece together what is a fractured, unreliable and racially problematic history of the practice of military execution.(CLICK THE IMAGE BELOW TO ACCESS AND DOWNLOAD GAME)
+The result is an interplay between the memories of a veteran, the public awareness of Private Eddie Slovik’s execution, and the journey to piece together what is a fractured, unreliable and racially problematic history of the practice of military execution.(CLICK THE IMAGE BELOW TO PLAY)

 These tracks are background loop audio for the interactive critical documentary DISAVOWED (2021).
 Specifically designed for particular real world environments, including the Oise-Aisne American Cemetery in France, an apartment in Los Angeles, and an airfield in World War II New Guinea, the tracks emote a range of affective tones to paint an audible picture of these historical spaces.